 What is Primary Physical Education and Sports Premium Funding?

-For the past seven academic years, the Government has provided additional funding of £150 million per annum, in order to improve provision of physical education and sport in primary schools in England – The Primary PE and Sport Premium.
+In March 2013, the government announced that it was to provide funding of £150 million per annum for academic years 2013 to 2014 to improve provision of physical education and sport in primary schools in England – The Primary PE and Sport Premium.
 This funding has continued to be provided for the past ten academic years.
-In 2019 the Government are providing £300 million per annum.
+In 2019 the Government were providing £300 million per annum.
 The money goes directly to Primary Headteachers, with each school receiving £16,000 plus an extra £10 per child from Year 1-6.

 How much funding is available?